UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-metric-space.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2)
   where

-  metric-space-cauchy-approximations-Metric-Space : Metric-Space (l1 ⊔ l2) l2
+  metric-space-of-cauchy-approximations-Metric-Space : Metric-Space (l1 ⊔ l2) l2
-  metric-space-cauchy-approximations-Metric-Space =
+  metric-space-of-cauchy-approximations-Metric-Space =
     subspace-Metric-Space
       ( Π-Metric-Space ℚ⁺ (λ _ → A))
       ( is-cauchy-approximation-prop-Metric-Space A)